 Taking the time to learn how and where their best customers see value caused them to focus on the projects where they excelled and to clearly communicate why they are better than other options for these customers.
 Accepting that most other firms also do quality work freed them to concentrate on where there is a real difference.
 The results were dramatic.

 No one else has the same relationships you have with your clients.
-Distilling this allows us to express your secret sauce in powerful and accurate positioning.
+Distilling this allows me to express your secret sauce in powerful and accurate positioning.
 Getting there takes in-depth interviews with your clients, but the payoff is huge.

-The payoff for nailing your positioning is a shorter sales cycle, clients that talk less about price, and the ability to identify and win more of your best clients.
+The payoff for nailing your positioning is a shorter sales cycle, clients that talk less about price, and the ability to identify and win more of your Best Clients.